 - (a) A public Speaking award is made at each level of the Program.
-This winner does not necessarily proceed to the next level of judging unless he or she is also the overall winner.
-(Refer; 5.3.2 (f)) - (b) Varying levels of District Program entry fees and varying donations of trophies and trips result in the values of prizes varying among Districts. - (c) Prizes should be presented by a District Officer or Official Guest.
+This winner does not proceed to the next level of judging unless he or she is also the overall winner. - (b) Each District determines the prizes to be awarded at all levels of the Program within that District. - (c) Varying levels of District Program entry fees and varying donations of trophies and trips result in the values of prizes varying among Districts. - (d) Prizes should be presented by a District Officer or Official Guest.